deepakmahakale/kamal_wiki/_posts/2024-10-28-how-to-run-rails-console-on-kamal.md

 ---
 layout: single
-title: How to run rails console on Kamal?
+title: Accessing the rails console on Kamal?
 description: &description >
-  This article explains how to run the Rails console on Kamal.
+  Learn how to open the Rails console in Kamal for both version 1.x and 2.0.
+  This guide covers commands and aliases to make debugging and management easy.
+Start exploring your app.
 excerpt: *description
 date: 2024-10-28
+last_modified_at: 2025-02-27T16:00:00+05:30
 tags:
   - Rails
   - Console